 Aside from the original setup of your database (setting up businesses and categories) and the occasional export, most daily interactions (creating new records or modifying records) can be performed from the 4 buttons at the bottom of the main page without the need to access the menu.

 When the app is started, the main screen displays a table of entries.
-By default, the table is populated with a few entries to give you a feel for what it does.
+When you install the app the first time, a demo database is created with a few entries to give you a feel for what it does.

 It will be easy to clear them up before you start with your own actual data.